vpayno/exercism-workspace/go/rna-transcription/strand-doc.md

 import "strand"
 ```

-Package strand is used to convert DNA sequences into RNA sequences\.
+Package strand is used to convert DNA sequences into RNA sequences.

 ## Index